 When I swim I enjoy every moment of it, using expanded awareness to take in the water and the sky, the swimmers splashing past me in the next lanes, the feel of the water on my skin, the stretch of my body gliding through the water with each stroke and the strength in my shoulders as I swim.
 The bubbles tingling as I breathe in and out.

-Each breath energising me and making me stronger.
+Each breath energizes me and makes me stronger.

 The journey is just beginning for me and I wish the same for you.